arcus/education_modules/citizen_science/citizen_science.md

 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>

 Some projects focus especially on how public involvement in science can put power back in the hands of communities.
-For example, [Public Lab](https://publiclab.org/) works to pursue environmental justice through community science and open technology: "When people can easily and reliably track local effects associated with environmental injustices — increased flooding, poor air quality, pollution and destruction of wetlands — they can make better-informed decisions and take action.""
+For example, Public Lab works to pursue environmental justice through community science and open technology.
+From the [Public Lab About page](https://publiclab.org/about):

+"When people can easily and reliably track local effects associated with environmental injustices — increased flooding, poor air quality, pollution and destruction of wetlands — they can make better-informed decisions and take action."

 </div>